How Touching Saves Lives

 When it was over, the patient continued to lie there with her eyes shut, my hand still in hers.
 I watched as she forced her breathing to slow and then opened her eyes.
 She dabbed at her tears with her free hand and then looked directly at me.
 “Thank you,” she said in a relieved voice.
 Then she gave my hand a final squeeze—this one mercifully gentle—and let me go.
 My hand started throbbing a little, but I hardly noticed.

 WHAT TO SAY WHEN WE DON’T KNOW WHAT TO SAY

-Most of us have had a friend or a loved one tell us something that happened to them that was so awful we didn’t know how to respond.
-Perhaps they told us about a new diagnosis of cancer.
+Most of us have had a friend or a loved one tell us something that happened to him or her that was so awful we didn’t know how to respond.
+Perhaps we heard about a new diagnosis of cancer.
 Or about a spouse asking for a divorce.
 Or about the death of a mother or a father.
 Or a child.
 When we hear some stories, we recoil at the immensity of the storyteller’s suffering, often finding ourselves grasping at platitudes that feel entirely inadequate.

 THE POWER OF PHYSICAL CONTACT

-I try to remember the lesson that ER patient taught me as often as I can.
+I try to remember the lesson that ER patient taught me as often as I can, especially now in my direct primary care practice that I have the time to spend with people in emotional distress.
 It helps me not to feel inadequate when I’m unable to find words of comfort in the face of someone else’s pain, and reminds me that what words of comfort I can find aren’t nearly as important as the message my attempts at making them communicates: I care.
-When I—who pride myself on always being able to find not just the right words but magic words, words that illuminate, enlighten, and relieve—can find nothing appropriate to say, I remind myself that true brilliance comes from the willingness to share the burdens of others as my own, and that the simple act of touching is one of the easiest yet most powerful ways to do it.
+When I—as someone who prides himself on always being able to find not just the right words but magic words, words that illuminate, enlighten, and relieve—can find nothing appropriate to say, I remind myself that true brilliance comes from the willingness to share the burdens of others as my own, and that the simple act of touching is one of the easiest yet most powerful ways to do it.